Max Rimmer-Chambers was a very special little boy adored by his family, friends, teachers and all who met him.

 The Dream

-Knowing Max had a passion for fun, adventure and all things with wheels, we wanted to create an all wheel track in Delamare Park that can be enjoyed by the children and families of our community - a safe place created in memory of a such special little boy.
+Knowing Max had a passion for fun, adventure and all things with wheels, we wanted to create an all wheel track in Delamare Park that can be enjoyed by the children and families, a safe place created in a beautiful park memory of a such special little boy.

-Kerrie and the MaxTrax Team started by consulting children attending local schools and residents in the area.
-Since then, we have been working with Step Up MCR, Manchester City Council, MCRActive, Access Sports and Landscape Architect Elsie Josland and now our chosen specialist track builders VeloSolutions, to bring these ideas to life!
+Kerrie and the MaxTrax Team started by consulting with local schools there children and residents in the area.
+Since then, we have been working with Step Up MCR, Manchester City Council, MCRActive, Access Sports and Landscape Architect Elsie Josland and finally our chosen specialist track builders VeloSolutions, to bring these ideas to life!

-MaxTrax has already raised an incredible £300,000 for the final track build, repair workshop, and community facilities with help from our Supporters, British Cycling, Sport England, Power To Change and Capital Funding
+MaxTrax has already raised an incredible £300,000 for the final track build, repair workshop, with help from our Supporters, a Crowdfunder, StepUpMcr British Cycling, Sport England, Power To Change and Capital Funding

-Kerrie and the team are still looking for financial support and skilled professionals to complete the build of this new facility, alongside the renovation of the community hub known locally as The BeeHive that will house a bike repair workshop, kiosk style cafe and a space that can be used by the whole the community.
-We have been awarded donations raised by the local community, friends and MaxTrax supporters however more funds are always welcome.
+Kerrie and the team are still looking for financial support and skilled professionals to complete the renovations of the community hub to work alongside the track, known locally as The BeeHive.
+It will house a kiosk style cafe, access to a wc and a space that can be used by all age groups and community members.

-Thanks to Hive Construction NW Ltd, Howdens Reddish and ASL Adaption Supplies Openshaw who have kindly stepped up and offered support that the first phase of renovations have now been completed, meaning the community kiosk can be open and serve the local community and thirsty cyclists.
+Thanks to Hive Construction NW Ltd, Howdens Reddish and ASL Adaption Supplies Openshaw who have kindly stepped up and offered support and have completed the first phase of renovations, meaning the community kiosk can be open and serve the local community and thirsty cyclists.
+Further works on a working kitchen, outside wc access and the main community space is still needed.

 Individuals and organisations are always welcome to run fundraising activities, with or one behalf of MaxTrax.
 Every penny raised, every donation received, and every smiling face is going towards creating something truly special for the people of Openshaw.

-So far, MaxTrax has raised an incredible amount of funds to build..
-A brand-new community All Wheel Track within Delamere Park Openshaw.
-Manchester City Council have awarded MaxTrax funding to further support the completion of the track build all in memory of
+So far, MaxTrax supporters have raised an incredible amount of funds.
+Manchester City Council have awarded MaxTrax funding to see the completion of the track in 2025 in memory of

 Max Rimmer-Chambers.